snowflakedb/snowflake-cli/README.md

 ### Manage packages in Snowflake Stages

 You can use the Snowflake CLI to assist you in creating and uploading custom packages for Snowflake.
-This includes both full native libraries (and all needed dependencies) and Python packages that have native dependencies that are supported by Anaconda.
+This includes both full Python packages (and all needed dependencies) and Python packages that have native dependencies that are supported by Anaconda.
 All dependency evaluation is performed using `pip` on the machine the SnowCLI runs on and can create and help upload packages.
 Here's a flow to upload a custom package:

 1. Check to see if a package is supported: `snow package lookup <package-name>`
    - NOTE: if you see a WARNING! message, it means the package has likely has native libraries that are NOT supported by the Anaconda Snowflake channel.